akoaysigod/TwelveTones/README.md

 A python program to randomly generate music based on the Twelve-tone technique.
 This uses the [Pyknon music library](https://github.com/kroger/pyknon).
 Since it's small I added it here for convenience and in case I make any changes to it.

-As of now it only generates ~4 measures of music.
+As of now it only generates ~4 measures of music for up to four instruments.
 Since atonal music sounds really random anyway I figured this would be a good exercise in trying to write a program that randomly composes music.

 Depending on your MIDI synthesis capabilities this will likely sound bad to really bad.